Bell vs Rogers: Honest Take

 Is Bell or Rogers cheaper in 2026?

-They're functionally identical on price in May 2026.
-Both offer a $35/100GB BYOD plan (after a $10 autopay credit, $45 before), and they match each other within $5 at every other tier.
+They're functionally identical on price in July 2026 — and both just got more expensive.
+Bell and Rogers each raised advertised plan prices by $5/month in early July (both now advertise 100GB BYOD at $70/month), and they still match each other within $5 at every tier.
 The real way to save is choosing BYOD over a financed phone plan and right-sizing your data — not switching from one to the other.

 Which carrier has the best 5G in Toronto?